-In beach, balls come at high speeds from all different areas of the pitch with little room for error so your first touch to control a ball will be tested more often.
+- In beach, balls come at high speeds from all different areas of the pitch with little room for error so your first touch to control a ball will be tested more often.

-Comfort With the Ball in Awkward Tight Spaces
+Comfort With The Ball In Awkward Tight Spaces

-Playing with your back to the goal, being doubled and having to serve a ball while it’s waist high are examples of different awkward situations that come up.
+- Playing with your back to the goal, being doubled and having to serve a ball while its waist high are examples of different awkward situations that come up.

-One Time Strikes on Goal
+One Time Strikes On Goal

-The game on sand requires quick strikes on goal end to end meaning you have a split second to have a go at goal.
+- The game on sand requires quick strikes on goal end to end meaning you have a split second to have a go at goal.